Morgan Stanley reveals $911 million Archegos loss as profit jumps

 Although Morgan Stanley's Archegos loss dominated the discussion on Friday, its first-quarter profit comfortably beat expectations.
 Its report wrapped up a robust quarter for the biggest U.S. banks, which benefited from reserve releases and record capital markets activity.

-A spike in trading, partly driven by a Reddit-fueled trading frenzy in “meme” stocks like GameStop Corp, drove a 66% jump in revenue at Morgan Stanley’s institutional securities business.
+A spike in trading, partly driven by a Reddit-fueled trading frenzy in "meme" stocks like GameStop Corp (GME.N), drove a 66% jump in revenue at Morgan Stanley's institutional securities business.

-Unlike rivals JPMorgan Chase & Co and Bank of America, Morgan Stanley and Goldman Sachs lack big consumer lending units, which has limited their exposure to loan problems during the pandemic and allowed them to focus on investment banking and trading.
+Unlike rivals JPMorgan Chase & Co (JPM.N) and Bank of America (BAC.N), Morgan Stanley and Goldman Sachs lack big consumer lending units, which has limited their exposure to loan problems during the pandemic and allowed them to focus on investment banking and trading.

 Morgan Stanley's profit rose to $3.98 billion, or $2.19 per share, in the quarter ended March 31, from $1.59 billion, or $1.01 per share, a year ago.